robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I didn't realise your Wardrobe actually designed costumes," Brittany said.
 "Like, you make your own patterns and everything?"

-"Yes, Celeste did—she is really clever.
+"Yes, Celeste did — she is really clever.
 Mara taught her.
 She's our designer."

 "I thought you said you were a tester," Natalie cut in.
 "Do you do repairs as well?"